Summary

 Extend:

-Students watch the second half of an ICAP interview, during which the Data Analyst describes the data they work with, the characteristics they look for, and how they determine the reliability of data trends.
+Students watch the second half of an ICAP interview, during which the Data Analyst describes the data they work with, the characteristics they look for, and the ways they determine the reliability of data trends.

 Evaluate: